bitcoincashorg/bitcoincash.org/workgroups/wg-malfix/workgroup.md

 # Malleability Fixes

-Fixes to transaction malleability to enable various other technologies on top of the Bitcoin Cash blockcahin.
+Fixes to transaction malleability to enable various other technologies on top of the Bitcoin Cash blockchain.

 # Communication